ninjakx/ninjakx/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ninjakx" alt="ninjakx" /> </p>

-I am Kriti, a passionate engineer with a passion for learning about technology and building an enterprise-level solution to solve real life problems.
+I am Kriti, an avid learner and engineer with a passion for learning about technology and building an enterprise-level solution to solve real life problems.

 <!-- - 🌱 I’m currently learning about other Tech Stack. -->
 - 📫 How to reach me **kritisahu26@gmail.com**